 General Fund - is the School's primary operating fund.
 It accounts for all financial resources of the School, except those required to be accounted for in another fund.

-Special Revenue Fund - accounts for specific revenues, such as federal lunch program and other grants that are legally restricted to expenditures for particular purposes.
+Special Revenue Fund - accounts for specific revenues, such as federal lunch program and COVID-19 emergency relief funding that are legally restricted to expenditures for particular purposes.